 How to Prevent a Furnace Disaster This Winter

 Most people think of their furnaces as safe, and in just about every case, they are.
-But there are some situations with your furnace that can turn into disaster if you don’t work to prevent them.
+But there are some situations with your furnace that can turn into a disaster if you don’t work to prevent them.
 Here are some things to watch out for to prevent a furnace disaster in your Durham home this winter.

 Not all furnaces use natural gas as fuel, but many do.
-Natural gas is extremely flammable, so any kind of a leak is potential disaster waiting to happen.
+Natural gas is extremely flammable, so any kind of a leak is a potential disaster waiting to happen.
 Be sure to be on the alert for any smell of natural gas.
 If you do smell natural gas around your furnace, check to make sure the pilot light is on.
 If it isn’t, you need to relight it as quickly as possible.
-If your pilot light is on and you still smell gas, you should shut off your furnace and call a professional to come take a look.
+If your pilot light is on and you still smell gas, you should shut off your furnace and call a professional to come to take a look.